 \subsection{Hysteresis}

 A first-order phase transition is usually accompanied by a hysteresis.
-The width of the hysteresis serves as huge loss factor for caloric cooling, unless the hysteresis can be eliminated. \cite{EnergyTechnology6n8p1397y2018} Nucleation, lattice mismatch, and enthalpy barriers for nucleation and phase boundary propagation contribute to the width of the hysteresis.
+The width of the hysteresis serves as huge loss factor for caloric cooling, unless the hysteresis can be eliminated \cite{EnergyTechnology6n8p1397y2018}.
+Nucleation, lattice mismatch, and enthalpy barriers for nucleation and phase boundary propagation contribute to the width of the hysteresis.
 Fortunately, we know how to reduce the hysteresis width.

-{ } Compositional adjustment affects the lattice constants in each phase.
-The lattice mismatch is zero when the middle eigenvalue ($\lambda_2$) of the transformation stretch tensor attains the value $1$ at $T_c$, and hysteresis can be narrowed by the fine tuning of composition $c$. \cite{NatureMater5p286y2006} While $\lambda_2 (c)$ could be monitored versus composition, it is far more convenient and straightforward to assess the dependence of the lattice constants in the relevant phases on composition at fixed $(P, T)$, as computed in DFT, see section~\ref{ComputationalDetails}.
-The KKR-CPA code permits to do this easily and quickly for materials with disorder.
-After subtraction of the systematic errors, typically, only a few calculations are needed to find compositions where lattice match is achieved.
+{ } Compositional changes affects the lattice constants in each phase.
+The lattice mismatch between austenite and martensite can be made to go to zero and the hysteresis thereby narrowed by the fine tuning of composition $c$ \cite{NatureMater5p286y2006}, which occurs when the middle eigenvalue ($\lambda_2$) of the transformation stretch tensor attains the value $1$ at $T_c$.
+While $\lambda_2 (c)$ could be monitored versus composition, it is far more convenient and straightforward to assess the dependence of the lattice constants in the relevant phases on composition at fixed $(P, T)$, as computed in DFT, see section~\ref{ComputationalDetails}.
+The KKR-CPA permits to do this easily and quickly for materials with disorder, as we have done many times.
+Typically, only a few calculations are needed to find compositions where lattice match is achieved.

-{ } Finally, defects (such as surface geometry, bulk impurities, precipitates, or remnants of the second phase due to incomplete transformation) can serve as nucleation centers, suppressing the nucleation enthalpy barriers.
+{ } Finally, defects (e.g., surface geometry, bulk impurities, precipitates, or second-phase remnants due to incomplete transformation) can serve as nucleation centers, suppressing the nucleation enthalpy barriers.
 Design of caloric devices should account for the nucleation centers in caloric materials.
 The enthalpy barriers for the phase boundary propagation depend on composition.
-We calculate them using the nudged elastic band (NEB) methods. \cite{NEB1998,SSNEB,C2NEB} Unfortunately, $T_c$ depends on composition, too.
+We calculate them using the nudged elastic band (NEB) methods \cite{NEB1998,SSNEB,C2NEB}.
+Unfortunately, $T_c$ depends on composition, too.
 Hence, reduction of the hysteresis at constant $T_c$ by adjusting $c$ is similar to tuning a piano: several compositional degrees of freedom must be simultaneously or iteratively adjusted to get the target values for both $T_c$ and hysteresis width.
-Nevertheless, trends can be assessed with relatively few calculations to find better design regions, or eliminate systems quickly. \cite{JPhysD51n2p024002y2018}
+Nevertheless, trends can be assessed with relatively few calculations to find better design regions, or eliminate systems quickly \cite{JPhysD51n2p024002y2018}.